A Building Warrant of Fitness shows that the specified systems in your building are maintained, inspected and working effectively.

 The owner must sign two copies of the Building Warrant of Fitness form.
 One copy must be displayed in the building, and the other must be sent to the Council, with all required Form 12A certificates.

 If a building consent requires a new compliance schedule as a result of building work, or an amendment to an existing compliance schedule is required, a fixed fee applies.

-There is also an annual administration fee for processing the building warrant of fitness.
+There is also an annual administration fee for processing the Building Warrant of Fitness.
 This is comprised of a base fee and an additional fee per specified system.
-A new fee for building warrants of fitness site audits following a failed audit has also been introduced.
+We have also introduced a new fee for building warrants of fitness site audits following a failed audit.